List of Public Image Ltd members: 1986–1992

 After the release of Album in January 1986, a new lineup of PiL was formed with guitarist Kevin Armstrong, guitarist and keyboardist Robert "Lu" Edmonds, bassist Allan Dias, and drummer Bruce Smith; however, when Armstrong pulled out to tour with Iggy Pop, he was replaced with John McGeoch.
 The new musicians were later made full-time members of the group and recorded Happy? the following year.
 They continued touring until September 1988, when Edmonds was forced to leave due to hearing problems.
 After the band released the follow-up album 9 in spring 1989, Ted Chau took over on second guitar and keyboards.
 By November, he had departed.

 In early 1990, Smith also left and the remaining trio recorded "Don't Ask Me" for the compilation The Greatest Hits, So Far.
 During 1991, the band recorded That What Is Not with two session members: rhythm guitarist Gregg "J.P."
 Arreguin and drummer Curt "Kirkee B." Bisquera.
 PiL returned to touring shortly after its release in early 1992, with Ted Chau returning and Mike Joyce joining on drums.
 During the summer, Dias quit the band suddenly, later recalling that he was "completely burned out" and "had a drug habit".
 He was replaced for the final run of shows by Russell Webb and the group continued touring until September, after which they went on indefinite hiatus.

 Since 2009

 In September 2009, it was announced that Lydon would be reforming PiL beginning with a short UK tour in December, with the band completed by former members Lu Edmonds (guitar, keyboards) and drummer Bruce Smith (drums), as well as new member Scott Firth (bass, keyboards).
 ALiFE 2009, recorded at the reunion shows, was released later.
 In 2012 the group released their first studio album in 20 years, This Is PiL, which was followed in 2015 by What the World Needs Now...
+In February 2025, the band announced Mark Roberts as their new drummer, following the departure of Smith the previous year.